This post may contain affiliate links. Please read our disclosure policy.

 • Fold in carrots, walnuts, and raisins.

-• Allow to cool in pan 5 minutes, then turn out onto a tea towel.
-Pre-roll the cake to accustom it to its new, not flat shape.
-Allow to cool most of the way in the towel and then unroll and cool completely.
-This will help it to keep from cracking later.
+• Allow to cool in the pan for 5 minutes, then turn out onto a tea towel.
+Gently pre-roll the cake to accustom it to its new, not-flat shape.
+Allow to cool most of the way in the towel, then unroll and cool completely.
+This will help keep it from cracking later.

-While the cake cools, make the simple syrup and buttercream:
+During the cake’s chilling time, make the simple syrup and buttercream:

-• To make the simple, stir together water and sugar in a small pot.
-Bring just to a boil then remove from heat and cool completely.
+• Simple Syrup: Stir together water and sugar in a small pot.
+Bring just to a boil, then remove from heat and cool completely.
 Refrigerate.
 Mix about ¼ cup of the simple syrup with 2 tablespoons of bourbon (more or less to taste).

-• To make the buttercream, cream together cream cheese, butter, and sugar until smooth.
+• Buttercream: Cream together cream cheese, butter, and sugar until smooth.
 Add lemon juice and vanilla extract.
 If it gets too warm, chill it.
 Just pop the whole bowl and attachments in the fridge and give it an hour.
-Beat with your stand mixer's paddle attachment. ?
-Breathe.
-It’s just buttercream.
+Beat with your stand mixer’s paddle attachment.

 Assemble: